twilight-rs/twilight-rs.github.io/src/overview.md

   alt="dawn logo"
 />

+[Join us on Discord! :)][server]

+> **Warning**: Dawn is still a work in progress, so while some of this stuff
+> exists *right now*, a lot of it doesn't.
+Features, APIs, and usage of crates
+> not completed is documented for design feedback.
+You shouldn't try building
+> something yet.

 **dawn** is an ecosystem of asynchronous, unopinionated, and extensible libraries for using the Discord APIs.
 It has the additional goals of simplicity, fearless breaking changes where needed, and the embracing of third party